peterpnorwood/MultiLongitudinal/README.md

 * Multivariate_Longitudinal_Models.pdf: A pdf detailing my work on fitting multivariate longitduinal models.
 Topics include what models we can fit, how to fit them, a simulation study comparing the models, model building suggestions, and other discussion.

+* simulation_code: A folder including all R scripts used to run the simulation study

+* fit_models.R: An R script fitting two multivariate longitduinal models on real clinical data.